-On March 27, 2020, Patent Owner filed a revised motion to amend ("revised MTA") in accordance with our Scheduling Order (Paper 12) and the March 15, 2019 Federal Register notice regarding a new pilot program relating to motion to amend practice at the Office.
+On September 17, 2021, Patent Owner filed a revised motion to amend ("revised MTA") in accordance with our Scheduling Order (see, e.g., IPR2020-01161, Paper 39)2 and the March 15, 2019 Federal Register notice regarding a new pilot program relating to motion to amend practice at the Office.
 See Notice Regarding a New Pilot Program Concerning Motion to Amend Practice and Procedures in Trial Proceedings under the America Invents Act before the Patent Trial and Appeal Board, 84 Fed.
 Reg.
 9497 (Mar.
 15, 2019) ("MTA Pilot").
-In accordance with the MTA Pilot, we revise our original August 15, 2019 Scheduling Order to set subsequent due dates based on the date Patent Owner filed its revised MTA (or "RMTA").
-See MTA Pilot, Appendix 1B (Revised MTA Timeline).
+In accordance with the MTA Pilot, we revise our original Scheduling Order to set subsequent due dates based on the date Patent Owner filed its revised MTA.
+See MTA Pilot, Appendix 1B (Revised MTA Timeline); see, e.g., IPR2020-01161, Paper 12 (Feb.
+17, 2021, Scheduling Order).

 In particular, this Revised Scheduling Order adds DUE DATES RMTA1 and RMTA2 and modifies and supercedes DUE DATE 4 and subsequent due dates as presented in our original Scheduling Order.
 Further, this Revised Scheduling Order supplements the instructions provided in our original Scheduling Order, including those discussing the content of the briefing related to the revised MTA.
-To the extent that our original Scheduling Order provides instructions that are not addressed in this Revised Scheduling Order, the original instructions remain in effect.
+To the extent that our original